-Overall, Scrutiny aims to achieve greater public accountability, to ensure that decision-making is transparent, and to help the authority and other agencies/ public bodies in the area to deliver services that are sensitive to local needs.
+Overall, Scrutiny aims to achieve greater public accountability, ensure that decision-making is transparent, and help the authority and other agencies/ public bodies in the area to deliver services that are sensitive to local needs.

 More information about the aims and roles of Scrutiny can be found on the website in the Scrutiny Procedure Rules of the county council's Constitution.